slowernews/wisdom-tldr/chapters/chapter_appendix.md

 HINT: How to spot good investments?

-> *'The best companies aren't sold, they're bought.'*
+> *'You’re looking for a mispriced gamble.'

-> *'You’re looking for a mispriced gamble.' -- Charlie Munger*
+'You should remember that good ideas are rare.
+When the odds are greatly in your favor, bet heavily.' -- Charlie Munger*

 > *'What an investor needs is the ability to correctly evaluate selected businesses.
 Note that word “selected”: You don’t have to be an expert on every company, or even many.
 You only have to be able to evaluate companies within your circle of competence.
 The size of that circle is not very important; knowing its boundaries, however, is vital.' -- Charlie Munger*

-> *'You should remember that good ideas are rare -- when the odds are greatly in your favor, bet heavily.' -- Charlie Munger*
+> *'The best companies aren't sold, they're bought.'*

 > *'What's your religion?
 Arbitrage and rents.' -- EF*